pavr1/local/session-service/SESSION_API.md

 ## 🔗 **Legacy Compatibility**

-The service maintains backward compatibility with existing auth endpoints at `/api/v1/auth/*` for gradual migration.
+All authentication endpoints have been migrated to `/api/v1/sessions/*` for consistency.